Creating happy. Avoiding angst.

 What makes customers upset?

 A dissatisfied customer can be quick to shoot arrows via social media and online reviews.
 Sometimes they are warranted, sometimes not.
-They are always the result of poor communication.
-I do not know anyone who will intentionally, with malice, post angry or inaccurate reviews about a company who they hired to do work for them.
-When such an event occurs, it is because the customer’s expectations were not met.
+Rest assured they are always the result of poor communication of some kind.

 When a customer does not fully understand your processes, your methods and the idiosyncrasies of your business, this lack of understanding can lead to conflict.
 Having been in the heating and air industry for over 30 years, there were many times a customer was frustrated due to scheduling problems.
 For example, a customer who takes off work expecting the service technician to arrive at 1:00PM will be upset if the technician does not arrive until 4:30PM.